 From Genomes to Targets

 We look for associations between genetic variants and traits that have global medical relevance using statistical genetics.
-By focusing on outliers and unique populations, we can sequence fewer genomes to make novel discoveries.
+By focusing on populations with exceptional health-related traits, we can sequence fewer genomes to make novel discoveries.

 Improving Global Health

-We focus on therapeutic areas with global markets and unmet need including neurodegenerative, autoimmune, and cardiometabolic diseases.
+We focus on therapeutic areas with global markets and unmet need including kidney, liver, metabolic, and inflammatory diseases.